whelan-low/tp/docs/DeveloperGuide.md

 <box type="info" seamless>

 **Important Note:** All fields must be specified.
 There must be a valid value for name, email and id.
-Additionally, email and id must be unique compared to the values already present in the system to get achieve a sucessful add.
+Additionally, email and id must be unique compared to the values already present in the system to get achieve a successful add.
 Tags here are optional and need not be specified.

 </box>